MP for Angus and Perthshire Glens

 Shadow SNP Spokesperson (Defence)

 Dave Doogan is the SNP MP for Angus and Perthshire Glens, first elected in 2019.
-He currently serves as Shadow SNP Spokesperson for Defence and sits on the Scottish Affairs Committee, with a career that has included shadow roles in Economy and Energy/Net Zero, and involvement in defence and environment-related committees.
+He currently serves as Shadow SNP Spokesperson for Defence and Economy and sits on the Scottish Affairs Committee (since 2025).
+His parliamentary work has included defence-focused roles and involvement in committees related to defence, arms export controls, and energy/net zero policy.

 Generated 21 February 2026